 Wildfire and the Rural Interface

-Throughout the past three to four decades Campbell County an increase in the population of the County.
-According to US Census Bureau data, from April 1, 2010 to July 1, 2015 the population of Campbell County has increased by 6.7%.
+Throughout the past three to four decades, Campbell County has seen an increase in the population of the County.
+According to US Census Bureau data from 2016 to 2020, the population of Campbell County has increased by 4.3%.
 With this per capita growth has come the increase in developments and subdivisions being constructed within rural interface areas.
 Little consideration has been taken in regards to the wildland fuels that surround these interface areas.
 This can pose a tremendous risk to life, property and infrastructure, and to the responding units tasked with the responsibility of fire suppression of structures and wildland fire events.
 A total of 2,014 fires have been recorded by the Campbell County Fire Department between 2001 and 2014.
 Almost half of these fires were ignited by human activity.

 In 2001 communities at risk were identified for the National Registry.
 Criterion set forth within the State of Wyoming was that these communities must be in and among conifer vegetation.
 Identified in Campbell County were the Bitter Creek Area, Brunson Subdivision, Cedar Hills, Mader Subdivision, Silver Hills, and Wildwood Camp.